The Value of Key Performance Indicators: Unlock Your Data

 • Of all the new functionality we are introducing, which features are getting used and where must we focus our outreach efforts?

 Our KPI on traffic and reach answered question one.
-We showed our team the top six tabs using unique visitor data and page view data, in raw numbers and percentile format.
-The results showed us that although most of the team’s effort went to building out the organization pages, the top visits to the AF Portal were on the customizable workspace pages followed by the LIFE pages which HQ’s managed.
-The first time this quad chart debuted, the action items were about seeding discussion on how the team “flying blind” in managing its resources and expectations for growth prior to receiving regular KPI reports.
+We presented our team with the top six tabs, using unique visitor data and page view data, in both raw numbers and percentile format.
+The results showed that although most of the team’s effort went into building out the organization pages, the top visits to the AF Portal were on the customizable workspace pages, followed by the LIFE pages, which HQ managed.
+The first time this quad chart was introduced, the action items focused on seeding discussions about how the team was “flying blind” in managing its resources and expectations for growth before receiving regular KPI reports.

-A second KPI on traffic, focused on applications, helped us address our question about migrating applications.
-By clustering the applications into master categories by application type – self-service, mission-based, training or content related – we were able to shine a light on the success of the drive toward self-service applications as a replacement for many walk-in, phone-in services at the USAF.
-A need to look at the way the feedback loop operated with these self-service applications was also brought into focus by the data showing their popularity.
-With regard to the training application group, the need to simplify and unify how users found these tools was an active discussion item which emerged from this presentation of the data.
+A second KPI, focused on traffic and applications, helped us address our question about migrating applications.
+By clustering applications into master categories based on application type – self-service, mission-based, training, or content-related – we were able to highlight the success of the drive toward self-service applications as a replacement for many walk-in and phone-in services at the USAF.
+The need to examine the way the feedback loop operates with these self-service applications was also brought into focus by the data showing their popularity.
+Regarding the training application group, the need to simplify and unify how users found these tools was an active discussion item that emerged from the presentation of the data.

 Looking at the search KPI was also instructive.
-Because it was a distributed publishing model at the AF Portal, we were able to isolate the business unit which owned the content which was showing up on most of the searches and work with them to optimize search.
+Because the AF Portal employed a distributed publishing model, we were able to isolate the business unit that owned the content appearing in most searches and work with them to optimize the search results.
 The results validated that search quality was a valid complaint and spurred action to give better tips and training to the content manager community.

-Our metric on adoption showed the raw tally of how many users subscribed to various features new to the AF Portal platform.
+Our metric on adoption showed the raw tally of how many users subscribed to various new features on the AF Portal platform.
 Marketing was inconsistent: some new features received no promotion while others were released with great fanfare.
-The need to do more consistent and full outreach on these capabilities came into focus.
-In addition, it sparked a discussion on tracking measurable goals for adoption and the need for a communications plan.
-One diamond in the rough that we saw was not adequately embraced at the time was Really Simple Syndication, which was relatively new at the time.
+The need for more consistent and comprehensive outreach on these capabilities came into focus.
+Additionally, it sparked a discussion on tracking measurable goals for adoption and the need for a comprehensive communications plan.
+One diamond in the rough that we saw, which was not adequately embraced at the time, was Really Simple Syndication, a relatively new concept at the time.

 SUMMARY